Software Engineering BSc (Hons)

 Unlock the possibilities of modern computing with our software engineering degree.
-Master a range of programming languages and modelling skills on a software engineering degree awarded initial accreditation by BCS, The Chartered Institute for IT.
+Master a range of programming languages and modelling skills on a software engineering degree awarded initial accreditation by BCS, The Chartered Institute for IT (subject to re-approval).

 Discover how to design, develop and build systems that help businesses overcome issues and technological problems.
 Expand your technical expertise in computer networking, system development, databases and mobile.
-And prepare for a rewarding career as a software engineer.
+Prepare for a rewarding career as a software engineer.

 Do you have a keen eye for detail?
 Do you rise to challenge enthusiastically?
 Our software engineering degree focuses on creating and testing software solutions and how you can maintain and improve them.

-Software engineers usually work in IT departments, but you could also find yourself working with AI in gaming, designing distribution systems or developing mobile software and hardware platforms.
+Software engineers can find themselves in a variety of technical roles, from working on AI in gaming, designing distribution systems or developing mobile software and hardware platforms.

 What you'll study

 We’ll cover the fundamentals of software engineering in Year 1.
 These foundations of computer science will help you understand underpinning mathematical algorithms, web design and development.
 You’ll also learn how to analyse and construct software systems that modern computer architecture depends on.
 Innovative seminars and experiments will unleash your problem-solving capabilities for common computing issues.